privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 #### reportResult()

-Event level win reporting would work with Bidding and Auction services and function signatures can be the same as described in [Chrome Protected Audience explainer][43].
+Event level win reporting would work with Bidding and Auction services and function signatures can be the same as described in web platform's [Protected Audience API explainer][43].

 The reporting urls for the seller and registered ad beacons (for Fenced Frame reporting) would be generated in Auction service and returned to the client in encrypted [AuctionResult][84].
 The client will ping the seller's reporting endpoint using the reporting url.

 _Note: A detailed design covering reporting will be published separately._